|

 Just outside Port Hacking, 25 kilometres south of Sydney, lies a rocky outcrop that comes up to almost the surface, Jibbon Bombora.
 In calm seas, the reef is virtually invisible, but in large seas the waves break over the entire length of the reef.

-Not to be confused with the nearby Jibbon Reef (Head), the bommie is an excellent dive site that is not dived all that regularly by dive charter boats.
+Not to be confused with the nearby Jibbon Reef (Head) or the nearby Pizza Reef (which a charter boat at one time called Fish Reef), the bommie is an excellent dive site that is not dived all that regularly by dive charter boats.
 This is probably because in very flat seas the skippers tend to rather travel the longer distance south to places like Marley, the Balcony, Tumbledowns and the other excellent sites.
 On the otherhand, if the seas are up, it can not only be difficult to dive Jibbon Bombora, but dangerous.

 Although it is located just off the mouth of Port Hacking, the site is not affected too much by stormwater runoff except after an extended period of very heavy rain.
 Even so, the site recovers very quickly and can be relatively clear after only a couple of days.